Net Zero and Church Buildings

 Church Buildings and the Challenge Ahead

 Church buildings (and halls) make up 40% of the Church of England’s carbon emissions.
 Inefficient heating is the main offender, culminating on average 85% of church energy consumption.
 The Shrinking the Footprint Energy Audit Report, produced in 2012, reported that over 70% of church heating was produced by fossil fuels.
-Whilst moving to more environmentally friendly heating systems would hypothetically improve this, realistically the technology associated with this is often prohibitively expensive, and often not ideally suited to large, spacious, historic buildings.
+Moving to more environmentally friendly heating systems would hypothetically improve this.
+The technology associated with this might be expensive, and often not ideally suited to large, spacious, historic buildings.
+However, as more suppliers enter the marketplace with low carbon technology, solutions are becoming more affordable.

 It is therefore very clear that as a Diocese we need to consider how we can support our PCCs in making their church buildings more energy efficient, and reduce our carbon emissions more widely.
 Our local response is on this page of the Diocesan website.